nori-dot-eco/NIPs/NIP-6.md

 100 CRCs
 --> 60 unrestricted NORI, 40 restricted NORI
 --> audit says only 50 TCO2e were removed (50 CRC deficit)
---> the 40 restricted NORI are transferred to the Risk Mitigation Account(NIP-???)[] used to retire 40 additional CRCs to cover the deficit
+--> the 40 restricted NORI are transferred to the Risk Mitigation Balance(NIP-???)[] used to retire 40 additional CRCs to cover the deficit
---> additional 10 CRCs of Tier 1 (`estimationTier=1`) retired from the risk mitigation account
+--> additional 10 CRCs of Tier 1 (`estimationTier=1`) retired from the Risk Mitigation Balance

 100 CRCs
 --> 60 unrestricted NORI, 40 restricted NORI